BEAR WATCH: Officials Attempt To Catch Bear In Trolley Square Section Of Wilmington

 A bear was spotted multiple times in Delaware yesterday.

-Officials in the First State are now on the lookout, but wondering if this is the same animal that was spotted in Delaware County, Pennsylvania earlier this week?
+Officials are wondering if this is the same animal that was spotted in Delaware County, Pennsylvania earlier this week.

 Wildlife officials in Delaware and Pennsylvania have teamed up and are searching for a roaming black bear.
 The bear may have traveled some 20 miles since being spotted near Villanova on Friday.